These two popular artist driven retail websites have gone through several updates since I originally wrote this post a few years ago.

 Redbubble has manufaturers worldwide and products are shipped from the closest one to your location.
 They usually add in a free sticker with your purchase, and the packaging is cute and fun to open.

 Society6 works with manufacturers in the U.S. and they often have free shipping worldwide promotions.

 Both companies work with different manufacturers for different products.
 So, for example if you ordered a t-shirt and coasters, they might come in separate packages and at different times.

 Note: Some products take longer to manufacture than others so it could take longer to ship and receive!

-However, both have great things to offer and it all depends on what you feel comfortable with and works with your art style.
+However, both have great things to offer including unique products and audiences, so it really depends on what you like and what works for you.

 Want to learn more about selling your art online?
 Here are some more great posts to check out!

 - A more in-depth analysis of selling on Redbubble

 - Selling your art on Zazzle vs. Society6